-Before deciding what your salary should be, you should first consider your business’s profit margin.
-To start this process, you must first figure out your monthly net income.
+When deciding what your business owner wages should be, you should first consider your business’s profit margin.
+To do this, figure out your monthly net income.

-Especially in a business’s early days, it is critical to revisit your salary often and make changes as needed throughout the year.
+It’s critical to revisit your salary often and make changes as needed throughout the year, especially in a business’s early days.

 Calculate Your Tax Savings and Company Debt

-No one likes tax season, and unfortunately, as a small business owner, taxes will be a primary focus year-round.
-A safe place to start is to dedicate 30% of your income to taxes.
-That being said, the actual amount you will pay in taxes will vary based on a number of factors from your expense deductions to your savviness when it comes to finding applicable tax breaks.
+The actual amount you’ll pay in taxes will vary based on a number of factors — from your expense deductions to your savviness when it comes to finding applicable tax breaks.
+However, a safe starting point is to dedicate 30% of your income to taxes.

-Once you have calculated your tax needs, it is time to address your company debt.
-Although it may be tempting to prioritize your salary, it will benefit you, in the long run, to tackle your debt first and foremost.
-Although nothing can make your debt payments pleasant, it is useful to note that chances are your loan payments will be tax deductible.
+Once you’ve calculated your tax needs, it’s time to address your company debt.
+Although it might be tempting to prioritize your salary, you’ll benefit in the long run if you first tackle your debt.
+Remember that your loan payments are likely tax-deductible.

 Do Your Research

-Doing it all on your own can be overwhelming.
-Luckily, there are resources available that can help—and many of them that are available for free.
-PayScale offers its own comprehensive salary survey.
-This handy tool can be used as a small business owner salary calculator by generating a report comparing your education, experience, location and title to national averages.
+PayScale, for instance, offers a comprehensive salary survey that can be used as a small business owner salary calculator.
+It will generate a report comparing your education, experience, location and title to national averages.